AceDataCloud/LumaAPI/README.md

 If you want to generate a video by customizing the start and end frames, you can input the image links for the start and end frames:

-At this point, the `start_image_url` field can accept the following image as the start frame of the video:
+At this point, the video start frame `start_image_url` field can accept the following image as the start frame of the video:

 ![Start Frame](https://cdn.acedata.cloud/r9vsv9.png)

 Next, we need to customize the video generation based on the start and end frames and keywords, specifying the following content:

-- action: The action of the video generation task, usually either normal generation `generate` or extended generation `extend`, default is `generate`.
+- action: The action of the video generation task, usually normal generation `generate` and extended generation `extend`, default is `generate`.
 - start_image_url: Specifies the start frame of the generated video.
 - end_image_url: Specifies the end frame of the generated video.
 - prompt: The keyword content for generating the video.